It’s mid-May and therefore, it’s high time for our April Feature Alert. As hinted last time, we have a new awesome feature to introduce. Please meet:

 With our latest improvement, you get the logs straight in the designer window while still setting up the flow.
 This way you can track down any possible errors and fix them immediately.

-3 We also improved the way how you get your data samples displayed in the designer window.
+3 We also improved the way how you get your real-time data samples displayed in the designer window.

 If you have already tried out the step-by-step execution, you have noticed that you would see your data sample only mouse-click, in some kind of a tooltip.
 This sufficed if you had a short data sample, but it proved to be quite cumbersome for long data samples.
 Now all your data samples are displayed in neat windows with scrolling option.